 The context for the Trump phenomenon is that after the halcyon Reagan–Bush Sr. years of great prosperity and the victorious and bloodless end of the Cold War, official contentment was so general that for only the second time in history, (after Jefferson, Madison, and Monroe, 1801–1825), there were three consecutive two-term presidents.

-Only Donald Trump, the flamboyant land developer, golf club owner, and reality television star, who polled constantly, changed parties seven times in 13 years, and invented the technique of massively promoting his name as a celebrity brand and then translating it into the world’s highest elective office, detected a seismic erosion of public support for what had effectively become a bipartisan national unity government of gradual leftward policy movement.
+Only Donald Trump, the flamboyant land developer, golf club owner, and reality television star, who polled constantly, changed parties seven times in 13 years, and invented the technique of massively promoting his name as a celebrity brand and translating it into the world’s highest elective office, detected a seismic erosion of public support for what had effectively become a bipartisan national unity government of gradual leftward policy movement.

 Trump’s candidacy was treated with immense mirth by the complacent political establishment of both parties when it was announced in June 2015.
-As all will recall, the political establishment was struck dumb by his election: it was inconceivable that Trump could be legitimately elected and so the vast effort supported by almost all of the national political media was immediately launched to challenge the election result.
+As all will recall, the political establishment was struck dumb by his election.
+It was inconceivable that Trump could be legitimately elected, and so, the vast effort supported by almost all of the national political media was immediately launched to challenge the election result.

-In fact, China was emboldened by that pre-Trump approach to ever more provoking behavior, culminating in facilitating the spread of the coronavirus from China to the world while unconscionably delaying appropriately serious warnings of the gravity of this illness.
-Democratic candidate Joe Biden assured his followers: “The Chinese aren’t our enemies… They won’t eat our lunch.”
+In fact, China was emboldened by that pre-Trump approach to ever more provoking behavior, culminating in facilitating the spread of COVID-19 from China to the world while unconscionably delaying appropriately serious warnings of the gravity of this illness.
+Democratic candidate Joe Biden assured his followers: “The Chinese aren’t our enemies. … They won’t eat our lunch.”

-The judiciary at all levels conveniently declined to hear any of the challenges to the integrity of the electoral system that had been changed in the swing states, but not by the state legislatures as the Constitution requires.
+The judiciary at all levels conveniently declined to hear any of the challenges to the integrity of the electoral system that had been changed in the swing states, but not by the state legislatures, as the Constitution requires.